apache/incubator-graphar/docs/libraries/cpp/examples/bgl.md

 ```

 Finally, we could use a **VerticesBuilder** of GraphAr to write the
-results to new generated GAR files:
+results to new generated GraphAr format data:

 ``` C++
 // construct a new property group